1 May 2018 Rufus Pollock

 Notes on McGilchrist’s The Master and His Emissary: The Divided Brain and the Making of the Western World.

-This is an extraordinary book.
-Its breadth and learning are awe-inspiring, its topic of profound importance, its argument fascinating, thought-provoking and compelling.
+This is an exceptional and extraordinary book.
+Its breadth and learning are awe-inspiring.
+Its topic of profound importance, its argument fascinating, thought-provoking and compelling.
 It defies categorisation: it is a work of reasoned ontology that bridges science and philosophy, history and literary criticism.
 It talks about the most important questions of how we “be in the world”, using reason and language but transcending them, a worthy exemplar of a “finger pointing at the moon”.

 Brain lateralization exists i.e. that there are differences in function and consciousness between left and right hemispheres.